joyrex2001/nightshift/README.md

 [![CircleCI](https://circleci.com/gh/joyrex2001/nightshift.svg?style=svg)](https://circleci.com/gh/joyrex2001/nightshift) [![Go Report Card](https://goreportcard.com/badge/github.com/joyrex2001/nightshift)](https://goreportcard.com/report/github.com/joyrex2001/nightshift)

-Nightshift is a service that will enable automatic down and upscalingof deployments within an OpenShift project at a predefined schedule.
+Nightshift is a service that will enable automatic down and upscaling of deployments within an OpenShift project at a predefined schedule.
 This in order to save resource usage (or use resources for something else).
 It will monitor and scale the namespaces according to a preset configuration.